nicolasdilley/Gomela/README.md

 The second requirement is SPIN.
 The manual for installation on various OS can be found [here](http://spinroot.com/spin/Man/README.html#S2).

-To install Gomela you need to run to run a few commands in the terminal:
+To install Gomela you need to run to run a few commands in the terminal by running :
-* Run ```go get github.com/nicolasdilley/gomela && cd ~/go/src/github.com/nicolasdilley/gomela && go install```
+* ```go get github.com/nicolasdilley/gomela && cd ~/go/src/github.com/nicolasdilley/gomela && go install```

-This will download the Gomela project and fetch all the dependencies and library that it needs to compile.
+  * This downloads the Gomela project
+  * Fetchs all the dependencies and library that it needs to compile.

 You then need to compile it by running:
 * ```go build```

-This will generate an executable called ```gomela```.
+  * This command generates an executable called ```gomela```.
 Now, we are ready to run Gomela.

 # Hello world example